verbb/formie/docs/developers/submission-workflow.md

 });
 ```

-### Run code for any submission save, including edits
+### Run Code for Any Submission Save, Including Edits

 If your code should run whenever the submission element is saved, use an element event instead of a dispatch-stage hook.
 That covers new submissions and edit-existing updates.